How to Recycle Textiles Without Leaving Home in Perth

 As part of Western Australia’s growing circular economy, Polyclo will soon provide an additional pathway for textiles that cannot be reused or donated.
 From 2026, Polyclo will process polyester-based fabrics into recycled materials that can be used again in manufacturing.
 This will help keep non-wearable textiles out of landfill while creating new, sustainable products within WA.

 By supporting both local collection services like Rcycl and future recycling operations through Polyclo, Perth residents can make a measurable difference from their own homes.
-Recycling textiles no longer requires a trip to a centre, it’s as easy as scheduling a pick-up and sorting your laundry the right way.
+Recycling textiles no longer requires a trip to a centre; it’s as easy as scheduling a pick-up and sorting your laundry the right way.

 Visit Rcycl to arrange your next textile collection or follow Polyclo to learn how local recycling innovation is reshaping sustainability in Western Australia.
+Together, we can make a difference!